kinx-project/kint/README.md

 ## Compatibility: which Teensy to use?

-The kinT keyboard controller was made for the Teensy 3.x series of devices, which are ARM based.
+The kinT keyboard controller was made for the Teensy 3.x and 4.x series of devices, which are ARM based.

 The older Atmel based Teensy++ 2.0 are also supported, but require slightly more complicated soldering: not connecting a few clashing Teensy++ 2.0 pins and